 Harassment

 It is continuous and intentional bullying that leads to abusive and threatening text messages sent to your kids or the group.
-This can be serious effects on child mental bullying.
+This can have serious effects on a child’s mental bullying.

 Outing